 The name 'King John's Hunting Lodge' did not appear until 1915, and is doubly peculiar in that there is no history of the building ever being used as a hunting lodge by anyone, royal or otherwise!

-The first record of a building on this site in central Axbridge comes from 1340, when John Oldeway owned a building called 'the stockhouse', containing several shops.
+The first record of a building on this site in central Axbridge comes from 1340 when John Oldeway owned a building called 'the stockhouse', containing several shops.
 Think of it as a sort of medieval mini-mall.
-The current building was constructed around 1460, with space of shops on the ground floor, living and workshop areas above, with sleeping areas and storerooms on the top floor.
+The current building was constructed around 1460, with space for shops on the ground floor, living and workshop areas above, with sleeping areas and storerooms on the top floor.

 The building is jettied on two sides (that is, it projects out over the street).
 The weight of the projecting upper stories is carried on a king post in the corner, tied to dragon beams which support the flooring.